Trade marking is internationally recognized to safely protect and guard against fraudulent imitations.

 It is understandable where people can be confused and led astray simply by reading something on a subject where the person is also understandably misinformed.
 Through no fault of their own; people believe simply what they believe, especially when they don't have the right facts;

 Kambaba and Nebula Stone contain different mineral compositions and color combinations.
 Nebula Stone is an igneous stone and Kambaba is a fossilized alga.
 They are geologically and mineralogically different materials.

-Kambaba jasper/Crocodile rock a Stromatolite fossilized algae
+Kambaba jasper/Crocodile rock a Stromatolite fossilized algae from the ancient sea

 Stromatolite Algae fossil colony